brunobord/cmdbot/docs/your_bot.rst

 ~~~~~~

 When a :meth:`do_<stuff>` is decorated by ``@admin`` the code will only be
-executed if the previous lines has been said by an admin.
+executed if the previous lines has been said by an admin:

 .. code-block:: python